Table of contents

 The attractiveness of our business card, both in the eyes of the search engine robot and potential customers, will certainly be helped by its constant development by posting entries/updates, which the Google My Business panel allows us to do.
 In such entries we can tell more broadly about our business, present what exactly we do and what’s new in our company.

-An interesting addition is also the “products” section, where we can present what we have on sale.
-Thanks to this, everyone will be able to see what we have to offer and will be given the opportunity to go directly to more information and then purchase.
+An interesting addition is also the „products” section, where we can present what we have on sale.
+Thanks to this, everyone will be able to see what we have to offer and will be able to go directly to more information and then purchase.

 Should-we-post-important-for-us-key-words within a business card?”

 The answer to this question is somewhat complex.
-Placing keywords in very obvious places, such as the name of your business card, can be counterproductive and even meet with a ban of your business card by Google.
+Placing keywords in obvious places, such as the name of your business card, can be counterproductive and even lead to a ban on your business card by Google.
 However, there are places where keywords should appear.
-These include a description of our company, the history of our company, posts added on a regular basis and, of course, user reviews.
-The last element is actually the most important – if real customers write about our services, for the Google robot it means that the company realistically operates in the area it declares.
+These include a description of our company, its history, posts added on a regular basis, and, of course, user reviews.
+The last element is the most important – if real customers write about our services for the Google robot, the company realistically operates in the area it declares.

 Summary

-Gaining high rankings in Google Maps is solely dependent on whether the business card we build is valuable to users and the reviews they leave.
-So, in order to become number one, we should take advantage of every element that Google offers us under “My Business” and supplement it with real information.
-We must also remember to constantly update the posted data and encourage customers to leave a comment.
-If we meet the above conditions we will certainly be on our way to overtaking the competition in Maps.
+Gaining high rankings in Google Maps depends on whether the business card we build is valuable to users and the reviews they leave.
+So, in order to become number one, we should take advantage of every element that Google offers us under „My Business” and supplement it with real information.
+We must also remember to constantly update the posted data and encourage customers to leave comments.
+If we meet the above conditions, we will certainly be on our way to overtaking the competition in Maps.

 Let's talk!